|

 For TUM SOMex (incl.
 ERASMUS+), TUM School of Management cooperates directly with more than 100 leading business schools and faculties at renowned universities all around the world.
 The international exchanges organized by our program are exclusive to students of TUM School of Management.

-All of our partners can be found in the TUM SOMex Overview (incl.
+All of our partners can be found in the Overview TUM SOMex (incl.
 ERASMUS+).
+Please note that we will keep updating this list until the application tool opens in mid-December.

 Start your personal adventure abroad now!